John Koutroumbis: Newcastle Jets

 After initially signing with Newcastle Jets as an injury replacement for Daniel Alessi, on 2 February 2017, Newcastle Jets signed Koutroumbis on a two-year deal.
 He mutually terminated his contract with the club in July 2021.

 Western Sydney Wanderers

 In July 2021, Koutroumbis joined Western Sydney Wanderers on a two-year deal.
+After making 17 league appearances, his contract was mutually terminated in July 2022.

+Perth Glory

+On 29 July 2022, Koutroumbis signed for Perth Glory on a two-year deal.
+He made 40 appearances for the club, before departing at the end of the 2023–24 season, upon the end of his contract, in order to pursue an overseas opportunity.

+Motherwell

+On 15 June 2024, it was announced that Koutroumbis would join Scottish Premiership club Motherwell on a free transfer on 1 July, signing a two-year contract.

 Personal life

-Koutroumbis was born in Australia and is of Greek descent.
-In late 2018, Koutrombis was sidelined because he contracted stage 1 thyroid cancer.
+Born in Australia, Koutroumbis is of Greek descent.

+In 2018, Koutrombis was temporarily sidelined after being diagnosed with stage 1 thyroid cancer.